 For this activity, the teacher makes a statement that relates to a word's meaning.
-For example, "I'm thinking of a word that is something people ride in." (van) Students locate the word and say it aloud.
+For example, "I'm thinking of a word that is a tool you might use to create a picture." (paintbrush) Students locate the word and say it aloud.
 Students may also work with a partner to identify words.